skaziweb/compare-git-tag-and-package-version/readme.md

     false;
 )

 # If everything passes...
-Now we can commit
+Now we can push
 echo '✅✅✅✅ You win this time...
 I am committing this now. ✅✅✅✅'
 ```